 Read Practical Neurology

-This is one of the most important resources for your future neurology training.
+Practical Neurology is one of the most important resources for your future neurology training.
 It’s a free journal for members of the ABN and covers many topics important to the neurological curriculum.
 A knowledge of the topics covered here will certainly stand you in good stead if the topic comes up in the clinical case.
 Once more, watch out for hot topics arising here.

 Talk to neurologists and neurology registrars

-This is particularly important when it comes to the clinical presentation station.
+This is particularly important when it comes to the presentation station.
 Present this a few times to different people and have them ask you questions.
 Get them to really grill you.
-In reality, you will be well supported at interview but you may want to practice under pressure to make sure you really know your stuff.
+In reality, you will be well supported at interview, but you may want to practice under pressure to make sure you really know your stuff.

 Practice making the question about you

-There’s nothing more irritating than hearing the 25thcandidate tell you the definition of a QIP.
+There’s nothing more irritating than hearing the 25th candidate tell you the definition of a QIP.
 If you’re asked about something generic (such as audit, QIP, governance), talk about your experience of it and showcase the evidence in your portfolio.
 You’re going to be employed on the basis of your experience and attitudes, not your ability to regurgitate definitions and description of the audit cycle.

 On the day

-You’ve applied and been invited to interview; well done.
+You’ve applied and been invited to interview; well done!
 The interview process is a challenge for many but a knowledge of what will happen on the day will help give rest to your nerves.

-You will be invited via Oriel to choose an interview slot.
+The current interview format consists of 4 question areas and you will be invited via Oriel to choose an interview slot.